IanMadd/academic/content/portfolio/Data_Tables.md

 ## 3:    5 1
 ```

-Return rows with cars that have 110 or 123 hp:
+Return rows with cars with 110 or 123 hp engines:
 ```
 > MTCarsDT[hp %in% c(110,123)]